OpenNebula/docs/source/installation_and_configuration/automatic_deployment/one_deploy_tutorial_shared_ds.rst

        "ping": "pong"
    }

-If any host is unreachable, you will see output like the following:
+If any host is unreachable, or if access via SSH is not properly configured, you will see output like the following:

 .. prompt:: bash # auto